“Kissing a person who smokes is like kissing an ashtray!”

 - Gum disease: Tobacco use can cause gums to dissociate from the bone, leaving tissue cells open to infection and resulting in gingivitis and other gum diseases.

 - Tooth decay: The rough surface of the calculus (tartar or dental plaque) that forms on a smoker’s teeth enables more plaque to stick on to it.
-This results in cavities, tooth decay and subsequent loss of teeth.
+This results in cavities, tooth decay and inevitable tooth extraction.

 - Oral cancer: Smoking tobacco is possibly one of the major causes of oral cancer that affects the lips, tongue and gums.
 Heavy smoking coupled with alcohol consumption increases the risk of oral cancer.
 Oral leucoplakia (white lesions), more commonly observed in smokers, is another possible cause of oral cancer.